Modernly designed attic bathroom in Farley

 You can ask us to visit your house and check this out for you, however there are also a couple of checks that you can perform yourself prior to this.

 An simple method to get an concept of whether your loft can be converted is to see whether any comparable homes on your street have had loft conversions.
 If you do find examples, it’s most likely to be a possibility.
-If you can, it’s probably worth going one action more and asking to take a look at the loft of anyone in your street that has had it done.
+If you can, it’s probably worth going one step more and asking to take a look at the loft of anyone in your street that has had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can quickly determine this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft could be high enough to transform.
 Victorian homes tend to be lower than those constructed from the 1930s onwards, so might not have adequate headroom height.